getindata/kedro-vertexai/docs/source/02_installation/02_configuration.md

 ### Using `OmegaConfigLoader`

-In order to enable usage of environment variables with OmegaConfigLoader, update the `settings.py` file in your Kedro project as follows:
+In order to enable usage of environment variables with `OmegaConfigLoader`, update the `settings.py` file in your Kedro project as follows:

 ```python
 from kedro.config import OmegaConfigLoader